 - Exhaustive testing is not possible: Careful planning and assessment of the testing process will save one from testing every single line of code.

 - Early testing saves time and money: Fixing issues early is an easier and cheaper option than doing the same toward the end of the product’s life cycle.

-- Defects cluster together: Testing should be focused on those areas of the software that usually have the most number of issues.
+- Defects cluster together: Testing should be focused on those areas of the software that usually have the most issues.

 - Beware of the pesticide paradox: It is important to update testing techniques to help prevent the pesticide paradox.

 - Testing is context-dependent: The testing that is carried out depends on the context of the software or systems.

 Applying these principles effectively helps to improve the quality of the overall testing strategy and achieve optimum efficiency.

 Benefits of Software Testing

 - Cost-effective development: As discussed already, early testing saves both time and cost.

 - Product improvement: Diagnosing and amending the errors after proper testing can be time-consuming but is a way for product improvement.

 - Quality: Software testing helps to keep in check the following in a system or software:

 - Client confidence: For forging long-term relationships with clients, making software testing a clear priority is incredibly important.

 Master the Software Testing concepts to become a Quality Tester by enrolling yourself in Intellipaat’s Software Testing Course.